 Filter, group, and sort data

 Data values of data region report items are organized using grouping, sorting, and filtering.
-It supports items such as tables, pivot tables, lists, charts, spark lines, data bars, gauges, and indicators.
+It supports items such as tables, pivot tables, lists, charts, spark lines, data bars, gauges, indicators, and maps.

 Controls the order in which data is displayed in a data region item of the report (either as ascending or descending).